powsybl/powsybl-tutorials/docs/security-analysis.md

 # Write the Java code to perform security analysis

-In order to perform a `security analysis`, you need a `network` and at least one `contingency` (i.e. one failure) on that network, and possibly `operator strategies` that can take `actions` to correct a default.
+A `security analysis` is a simulation run on a `network` to check for violations.
+To have more information about the contingencies we want to simulate and the network elements we want to monitor please refer to the [Powsybl security analysis](inv:powsyblcore:*:*#simulation/security/index) documentation page.

-### What will you build?
+## What will you build?

-This tutorial presents three use cases of security analysis simulation.
+This tutorial presents 4 use cases of security analysis simulation.
 Each example follows a brief and straightforward workflow, using input data that includes an XIIDM file and at least one contingency.

 > The three workflows can be summarized as follows: